 Cover potatoes with water in a medium saucepan.
 Bring to a boil over high heat.
 Add a pinch of salt; cook until just tender, 13 to 15 minutes.
 Drain.
 Let cool.

-Bring 3/4 cup plus 3 tablespoons cream, the garlic, and nutmeg to a boil in a small saucepan over medium-high heat.
-Cook mixture until reduced by half.
-Season with salt and pepper; set aside.
+Bring 3/4 cup plus 3 tablespoons cream, garlic, and nutmeg to a boil in a small saucepan over medium-high heat.
+Cook until mixture is reduced by half.
+Season with salt and pepper.

-Preheat oven to 400 degrees.
-Whisk egg yolk and remaining tablespoon cream in a small bowl; set aside.
-Divide puff pastry on a lightly floured surface into two 6-by-13-inch rectangles.
-Set 1 rectangle on a baking sheet lined with parchment paper.
-Add half of the potatoes, leaving a 1/2-inch border all around and overlapping potatoes slightly.
-Top with half of the leek mixture and 3/4 cup cheese; season with salt and pepper.
-Repeat layering with remaining potatoes, leeks, and cheese.
-Brush edges of dough with egg wash.
-Cover with remaining dough rectangle; gently press edges with a fork to seal.
+Preheat oven to 400°.
+Whisk egg yolk and remaining 1 table- spoon cream in a small bowl; set aside.
+On a lightly floured surface, divide puff pastry into two 6-by-13-inch rectangles.
+Set one rectangle on a baking sheet lined with parchment.
+Top with half of potatoes, leaving a 1/2-inch border all around and overlapping slightly, then half of leek mixture and 3/4 cup cheese; season with salt and pepper.
+Repeat layering with remaining potatoes, leek mixture, and cheese.
+Brush edges of pastry with egg wash.
+Cover with remaining pastry rectangle; gently press edges with a fork to seal.
 Cut 2-inch slits lengthwise in center of crust, 2 inches apart.
-Brush with egg wash.
+Brush with egg wash and sprinkle with parsley sprigs.
 Refrigerate until cold, about 30 minutes.

-Bake pie until golden brown and puffy, about 35 minutes.
-Remove from oven.
-Pour cream mixture into pie vents with a funnel.
+Bake until golden brown and puffy, about 35 minutes.
+Remove from oven; pour cream mixture into pie vents with a funnel.
 Bake 10 minutes more.
 Let stand 15 minutes before serving.